 If the term GPA after the warning period is below 2.00 or the cumulative GPA is still below the required Standards of Satisfactory Status, then the student will be placed on probation for the succeeding quarter.
 Probation will be removed if the quarterly GPA after the probation period is at least a 2.00 and raises the cumulative GPA to, or above, the minimum acceptable GPA.
 Probation will continue as long as the student makes a quarterly GPA of at least 2.00, but the cumulative GPA remains below the required level.
 If the student does not earn a sufficient quarterly or cumulative GPA for continued probation, then the student will be suspended from attending GMC for the following term.
 The summer term may not be used as the suspension term.
-Students suspended at the end of the spring term must sit out for the summer and fall 1 terms.
-At the Milledgeville campus, students suspended at the end of the spring term must sit out the summer and fall terms.
+Students suspended at the end of Quarter 4 must sit out for the summer and Quarter 1.
 Students placed on Academic Suspension three times will be suspended from attending GMC for one calendar year.
 A student placed on Academic Suspension will have financial aid terminated.
 See the section Satisfactory Academic Progress for details on financial aid eligibility.